Find out the core reporting definitions and meanings for the analytics and metrics used on the Metigy marketing platform.

 The number of people who engaged with your Page.
 Engagement includes any click, action or story created.

-This metric measures the effectiveness of your page and how much you are connecting with your fans.
+Engagement Rate measures the effectiveness of your page and how much you are connecting with your fans.
 It is calculated as the number of weekly Page Engaged Users divided by the total page subscriber count.

 The is calculated as the increase or decrease in page likes for the selected period, and so can be positive or negative.

-The number of new people who have liked your page in a given timeframe.
+The total number of new people who have liked your page in a given timeframe.
 This the total of organic and new paid likes.

 The total number of people who have liked or followed your page and will get posts from the page in their news feeds.
 A Subscriber might not necessarily Like a page, and is only interested in the feed.